 -Deeper basket.
 The basket now has two additional zippers on both sides for easier access.

 -Better suspension.
 The suspension has been upgraded and now absorbs bumps even better.

 -New wheels.
 The new wheels are great.
-They are foam filled rubber tires that will NEVER get flat!
+They are foam-filled rubber tires that will NEVER get flat!
 Although they are rubber on the outside, because of the foam inside they feel like air-filed tires.
 The rear wheels are 11″ and the front wheel is 8″.
-If you bought 2011 stroller with the old wheels, don’t get too upset, these new wheels can be purchased separately.
+If you bought a 2011 stroller with the old wheels, don’t get too upset, these new wheels can be purchased separately.

 -No adult organizer.
 It used to be included, but now you need to purchase it separately.

 Stroller weight: 27 lbs, double 36 lbs

 Weight limit: 55 lbs, 2nd seat 35 lbs

 Handlebar height: 33″ – 44″